 ✽ ✽ ✽

 The young architect draws quickly.
 It’s just three weeks since her visit, and they are perched on stools at a drawing table, as she reveals her ideas in her white-black-white architect’s office.
 Photographs of contemporary interiors line the walls, the same ones she used in the lecture: the stables converted into apartments, the restaurant conversion, the re-built warehouse.
 She is throwing ideas around with her pen the way other people talk.
-She talks as she draws, explaining the ideas; pen and voice work as a team.
+She talks as she draws, explaining the ideas, pen and voice working as a team.

 ‘I really like your idea of keeping the old doorway at one end of the warehouse and the big arched window at the other.
 But let’s emphasise them.’

-So she takes the openings as a motif and makes another opening in the middle of the space by putting in an arch that mirrors the openings at either end.
+So she takes the openings as a motif and makes another in the middle of the space by putting in an arch that mirrors the openings at either end.

 The arch appears on the paper, a big broad arch of laminated timber, attached at the top to the exposed timber truss.
 An orb at its apex is sketched, and the timber fretwork linking the sides to the brick walls.
 But she resists Raymond’s idea of keeping the old stairwell.